-- Add olive oil to pot and heat over medium heat, and add vegetables (including onion and garlic).
-Stir-fry them for about 4-5 minutes.
+- Add olive oil to pot and heat over medium heat, and add all vegetables and herbs.
+Stir-fry for about 4-5 minutes.

 - Add 1 more cup near-boiling water or broth, chicken, and the set-aside juices from before, and stir to mix things well.
-Cover and let cook for about 15 minutes (watch for smoke, and add water if needed as before).
+Cover and let cook until rice is thoroughly cooked, about 15 minutes (stir and scrape, watch for smoke, and add water if needed as before).

 This will keep you fed for a while!
-After eating one serving, I had enough to completely fill a 10″ by 10″ Corningware dish.
+After eating one serving, I had enough to completely fill a 10″ by 10″ dish of leftovers.
 I’d say there are probably 6-10 servings depending on how hungry you are.
 It makes great leftovers that microwave up nicely, or you can freeze portions for a later day if you think you’ll get tired of it.
 The leftovers often taste better than the first time!

 Warning: As always when eating chicken or pork, make sure that the meat has been fully cooked before eating.
 Internal temperature should be at least 165Â° F (74Â° C) but this should not be a problem as long as the pieces are not too big, since it’s been in boiling liquid.
 Measure internal temperature before eating just to be sure with a meat thermometer.